TEALSK12/introduction-to-computer-science/lesson_63.md

   * Define key **user-scenarios** for a project and the features required to implement each scenario
   * Explain the importance of wireframing when designing an application
   * Capture key scenarios using **sketches** (hand drawn, or with drawing tool)
-  * Refine design based on user-centred research
+  * Refine design based on user-centered research

 ---

 #### Emphasize with students ...